nelson123-lab/Narrating-the-Unseen-Real-Time-Video-Descriptions-for-Visually-Impaired-Individuals/README.md

 # Image-Captioning-using-Flicker_dataset

+Image Captioning is the task of describing the content of an image in words.
+This task lies at the intersection of computer vision and natural language processing.
+Most image captioning systems use an encoder-decoder framework, where an input image is encoded into an intermediate representation of the information in the image, and then decoded into a descriptive text sequence.
+The most popular benchmarks are nocaps and COCO, and models are typically evaluated according to a BLEU or CIDER metric.

 1) Data collection: Gather a dataset of paired images and corresponding captions.
 You may find existing datasets like MSCOCO, Flickr8k, or Flickr30k suitable for this purpose.

 2) Preprocess the data: Preprocess the images by resizing them to a consistent size and normalizing the pixel values.
 Preprocess the captions by tokenizing the text, converting words to indices, and handling any necessary cleaning or formatting steps.